Breakdown is a 1997 thriller, written and directed by Jonathan Mostow

 - Chain Pain: Used as an Improvised Weapon towards the end of the film by Red.

-- Distressed Damsel: Amy for most of the film.
+- Damsel in Distress: Amy for most of the film.

 - Even Evil Has Loved Ones: Red has a wife and son at home, neither of whom know anything about his leisure-time activities.